Introduction to Natural Join in MySQL

 Output:

-NATURAL JOIN can be used on more than two tables as well.
-The third table can have the common column or it can have any other columns from either of the tables.
+You can use NATURAL JOIN on more than two tables as well.
+The third table can have the common column, or it can have any other columns from either of the tables.

 Conclusion

-We have discussed in detail about the working of NATURAL JOIN.
-To recollect, below are the main point, NATURAL JOIN gives the output as rows from two or more tables with common column name and similar data types.
-It is an operation used mainly with SELECT queries.
+We have discussed in detail the working of NATURAL JOIN.
+To recollect, below are the main point; NATURAL JOIN gives the output as rows from two or more tables with common column names and similar data types.
+It is mainly used with SELECT queries.
 NATURAL JOIN makes the SELECT query simpler with minimal use of conditions.
 Make sure the common columns have the same column name and data types.

 Recommended Articles